 The Smithsonian does host a giant squid exhibit, but this was forgone for a giant octopus in the film.
 For some reason, however, the film's marketing in Japan (where the difference between a squid and an octopus is common knowledge) consistently referred to the octopus as a "squid," even though it is never directly identified as either animal in the film.

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.

 Near the end of the movie, Larry and Jed notice that Amelia Earhart has flown off in the wrong direction.
 Later, when Larry meets the human lookalike, she asks for help getting to the miniature room because she gets lost.
-This is a reference to Earhart's last known flight where she disappeared, not having any idea where she and her navigator were at.
+This is a reference to Earhart's last known flight where she disappeared, not having any idea where she and her navigator were.